The Soldier's Details

-Tom Davison underwent three amputations under Albert Coates.
-Weak from malnutrition and diarrhoea he was unable to recover and he died on 25 October 1943 aged 34 years.
+At Khonkan Hospital Camp, Burma Tom Davison underwent three amputations under Albert Coates.
+Weak from malnutrition and diarrhoea he was unable to recover and died on 25 October 1943 aged 34 years.

-In 1936 and 1937 the Electoral Rolls have recorded him living at Boodarie, south of Port Hedland.
-When he enlisted in August 1908 his address was Marble Bar.
+In 1936 and 1937 the Electoral Rolls and until he enlisted at Claremont in 1940, have recorded him living at Boondarie, south of Port Hedland.
+When he enlisted in August 1940 his address was Marble Bar.

 Unfortunately we know little else of Thomas Davison.
 Should any of his family read this we ask you to please contact us.